Cylindrical model structures

-\begin{section}{Cylindrical adjunctions} We introduce a notion of adjunction between a cylinder and a co-cylinder.
-It is discussed for example in \S{3} of \cite{KampsPorterAbstractHomotopyAndSimpleHomotopyTheory}.
-In \ref{StructuresUponAnIntervalSection} we will explain that an interval in a category gives to rise to a cylinder and co-cylinder which are adjoint.
+\begin{chapter}{Cylindrical adjunctions} We introduce a notion of adjunction between a cylinder and a co-cylinder, which is discussed for example in \S{3} of \cite{KampsPorterAbstractHomotopyAndSimpleHomotopyTheory}.
+In \ref{StructuresUponAnIntervalChapter} we shall explain that an interval in a category gives rise to a cylinder and co-cylinder which are adjoint.

-In \ref{StructuresUponACylinderOrACoCylinderSection} we will define homotopy with respect to a cylinder or a co-cylinder.
-If we have both a cylinder and a co-cylinder it will be vital for us to know that the corresponding notions of homotopy equivalence coincide.
-That the cylinder is left adjoint to the co-cylinder will exactly ensure that this holds.
+In \ref{HomotopyAndRelativeHomotopyChapter} we shall define a notion of homotopy with respect to a cylinder or a co-cylinder.
+Given both a cylinder and a co-cylinder, it will be vital for us to know that the corresponding notions of homotopy equivalence coincide.
+If the cylinder and co-cylinder are adjoint, we shall see that this is the case.

-Furthermore we will in \ref{CofibrationsAndFibrationsSection} define cofibrations with respect to a cylinder, and dually define fibrations with respect to a co-cylinder.
-If we have both a cylinder $\cylinder$ and a co-cylinder $\cocylinder$ with $\cylinder$ left adjoint to $\cocylinder$ we will be able to characterise fibrations with respect to $\cocylinder$ via a homotopy lifting property with respect to $\cylinder$, and will be able to characterise cofibrations with respect to $\cylinder$ via a homotopy lifting property with respect to $\cocylinder$.
+Furthermore, we shall in \ref{CofibrationsAndFibrationsChapter} define cofibrations with respect to a cylinder, and, dually, define fibrations with respect to a co-cylinder.
+If we have both a cylinder $\cylinder$ and a co-cylinder $\cocylinder$, with $\cylinder$ left adjoint to $\cocylinder$, we shall be able to characterise fibrations with respect to $\cocylinder$ via a homotopy lifting property with respect to $\cylinder$, and shall be able to characterise cofibrations with respect to $\cylinder$ via a homotopy lifting property with respect to $\cocylinder$.

 We refer the reader to Recollection \ref{AdjunctionRecollection} for the notion of an adjunction between 1-arrows of $\cl{C}$.

 \begin{assum} Let $\cl{C}$ be a 2-category with a final object, and let $\cl{A}$ be an object of $\cl{C}$. \end{assum}